sitepilot-archive/flight/README.md

 ## Getting Started

 Run `flight init` to create a Flight configuration file in the current project folder.
-The configuration will be stored in `<project-root>/flight.yml` and is composed of the following sections:
+The configuration will be stored in `<project-root>/flight.yml` and is composed of the following definitions:

 * [Environments](#environments)
 * [Global](#global)